Brendanlai/BrendanLai/README.md

 ### Hey there, I'm Brendan 👋

-📚 I'm in my third year at UBC studying integrated engineering with a focus on computer engineering and applied maths.
+📚 I'm in my final year at UBC studying integrated engineering with a focus on computer engineering and applied maths.

-Currently I am working at CIBC as a BSA building a background in data analytics and visualization.
 My last capstone project was Overlap which you can find [here](https://github.com/IGEN330-Overlap/Overlap).

 ⚡ Fun fact: I love hockey and soccer and particularly, fantasy leagues using advanced stats to build a winning team.